Weekly Market Recap

 THE LATEST MORTGAGE INDUSTRY NEWS AND ANALYSIS

 Looking ahead, investors will continue to watch for additional information about tariffs and monitor comments from Fed officials for hints about monetary policy later in the year.
-With the government shutdown, it will likely be another light week for major economic data.
-If it is released on schedule, the focus will be on CPI on Thursday.
-The Consumer Price Index (CPI) is a widely followed monthly inflation indicator that looks at the price changes for a broad range of goods and services.
-Mortgage markets will be closed on Tuesday for Veterans Day.
+With the end of the shutdown, investors will be waiting for updates to the schedule for the release of government economic reports.
+The September Producer Price Index (PPI), a monthly inflation indicator, is scheduled for Tuesday.
+New Home Sales is scheduled for Wednesday.
+MBS markets will be closed on Thursday and will close early on Friday.

 Copyright @ 2025 MBSQuoteline